 Field-hunting tip

-Look in sedimentary sandstone country — that is the host setting where leószilárdite typically forms.
+Look in sedimentary sandstone country, the host setting where leószilárdite typically forms.
 If you start seeing uraninite, gypsum in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts habit, so train your eye for that shape before scanning the outcrop.